Indigenous Curatorial Residency

-This residency is for Indigenous, Métis, or Inuit curators, or those interested in becoming a curator.
+This residency is for First Nations, Métis and Inuit curators, or those interested in becoming a curator.
 No academic training or past curatorial experience is required.
-We will prioritize applicants who are based in or have a connection to this territory—the lands of the Anishnabeg and Haudenosaunee, protected by the Dish with One Spoon wampum belt covenant.
+We will prioritize applicants who are based in or have a connection to this territory—the lands of the Anishnaabeg and Haudenosaunee, protected by the Dish with One Spoon wampum belt covenant.

 $4000 residency honorarium; $2500 curatorial fee for the exhibition

 The Inc. will provide additional funds towards travel, mentor honorariums, materials, child/elder care, and accessibility.